 Opportunity driver Description Potential impact Timeframe Direct/Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management Emission reporting obligations IFF has identified that emission reporting requirements and obligations will continue to increase and is taking advantage of it throughout our operations.
 We are currently working to collect and Reduced operational costs 3 to 6 years Direct Very likely Low The installation of emissions reducing activities across our operations is estimated to save approximately 0.5M USD to 1.5M USD in operating costs annually.
-For example, some projects approved in 2015 Each site measures and reports their energy and emissions on a monthly basis.
-From this data collection, we can analyze and prioritize sites that have the largest impact on our emissions inventory to increase our During 2015, IFF invested approximately \$50k-\$100k USD to manage data reporting and verification, as well as \$1M USD to \$2M USD on energy efficiency projects.
+For example, some projects approved in 2016 Each site measures and reports their energy and emissions on a monthly basis.
+From this data collection, we can analyze and prioritize sites that have the largest impact on our emissions inventory to increase our During 2016, IFF invested approximately \$50k-\$100k USD to manage data reporting and verification, as well as \$1M USD to \$2M USD on energy efficiency projects.

 Opportunity driver Description Potential impact Timeframe Direct/Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management report data so we will be better positioned as these obligations evolve.
 IFF publicly reports its emissions data and has public reduction targets.
-With public reduction targets, IFF will work to reduce emissions by reducing energy consumption, which will drive reduced operational costs. include optimizing the steam system in New Jersey that will save approximately 950,000 M3 in natural gas annually; and installing high efficiency motors in Benicarlo, Spain, saving over 290,000 kWh annually. energy efficiency and lower our carbon emissions.
+With public reduction targets, IFF will work to reduce emissions by reducing energy consumption, which will drive reduced operational costs. include optimizing the steam system in Benicarlo, Spain that will save approximately 2,623 GJ M3 in natural gas annually; and installing variable frequency drive motors in Florida, saving over 700 GJ annually. energy efficiency and lower our carbon emissions.
 This data is externally verified and included in our annual sustainability report.
 Furthermore, we have joined organizations like RE100 and committed to 100% renewable electricity.

-Please describe the inherent opportunities that are driven by changes in physical climate parameters
+Please describe your inherent opportunities that are driven by changes in physical climate parameters

-Opportunity driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management Induced changes in The availability of New products/business >6 years Direct More likely than not Low Induced changes in IFF creates innovative products In 2015, IFF spent
+Opportunity driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management Induced changes in The availability of New products/business >6 years Direct More likely than not Low Induced changes in IFF creates innovative products In 2016, IFF spent